-Policy No. 3357:15-19-03 Revised: 03/16/2015

-Page 1 of 1 Revised: 07/14/2016
+Policy No. 3357:15-19-03 Page 1 of 1 Effective: 10/09/2009 Revised: 03/16/2015 Revised: 07/14/2016 Revised: 06/06/2022 Revised: 04/08/2025

-Revised: 06/06/2022

-(A) Activities in which students may participate are desirable and will be organized and encouraged as facilities, resources, and circumstances permit.

-- (B) All activities are bound by the Stark State College Policies and Procedures Manual, including, but not limited to, the following policies: - (1) Anti-Harassment (3357:15-14-13) - (2) Sexual Misconduct (3357:15-14-15) - (3) Student Code of Conduct (3357:15-19-10)
+- (A) Activities in which students may participate are desirable and will be organized and encouraged as facilities, resources, and circumstances permit. - (B) All activities are bound by the Stark State College Policies and Procedures Manual, including, but not limited to, the following policies: - (1) Anti-Harassment (3357:15-14-13) - (2) Sexual Misconduct (3357:15-14-15) - (3) Student Code of Conduct (3357:15-19-10)

 - (A) Student Government Association - (1) The Student Government Association represents the interests and opinions of the student body by helping students understand their responsibilities, rights, and privileges.
 It promotes or initiates activities of general student interest, and recommends expenditure of funds for student activities.
 The Association represents students' opinions; serves as liaison between the administration, faculty, staff, and students; and participates in shared governance and strategic planning of the College.
 The Student Government Association does this by encouraging student representation on College committees and requesting all clubs have representation on InterClub Council with regular attendance at all meetings. - (2) Students are encouraged to participate in clubs and organizations in which they are particularly interested.
 Clubs may be organized by any group of interested students.
 To start a new student club/organization, ten currently enrolled students and a faculty or staff advisor are required.
-An application for Organization Recognition/Renewal must be submitted to the Director of Student Life, Equity and Leadership Programs along with the constitution/bylaws of the club/ organization.
+An application for Organization Recognition/Renewal must be submitted to the Director of Student Leadership and Engagement Programs along with the constitution/bylaws of the club/ organization.
 The group will make a presentation before InterClub Council to receive approval for an official charter. - (B) Social Events.
 The Student Government Association is responsible for planning the annual activities calendar.
-Other clubs and organizations have the privilege of planning individual programs for that calendar. - (C) Guidelines regarding publicity, planning campus events, speaker engagements, fundraising activities, solicitation/revenue activities and other topics are outlined in the Office of Student Life, Equity and Leadership Programs: Student Organizational Manual.
+Other clubs and organizations have the privilege of planning individual programs for that calendar. - (C) Guidelines regarding publicity, planning campus events, speaker engagements, fundraising activities, solicitation/revenue activities and other topics are outlined in the Office of Student Life, Leadership and Engagement Programs: Student Organizational Manual.